rezaahmadi-99/rag-api/README.md

 **Request flow for `/add`:**
 1. New text is assigned a UUID and embedded into ChromaDB
-2. The text is simultaneously appended to `k8s.txt`, which is bind-mounted to the host — ensuring knowledge survives container restarts
+2. The text is simultaneously appended to `knowledgebase.txt`, which is bind-mounted to the host — ensuring knowledge survives container restarts

 ---